Aljonex/Dendron/notes/Training.Spring.Hibernate.md

 You can use `setParameter`, `setString`, `setProperties` to discover the data type, tell the parameter that its a string, or pass an object in (Hibernate check's its properties to match with the colon parameter).

 ### Use of Projections
+Projections describe which columns you select from database and which form Hibernate provides them to you.
+In a JPQLquery its everything between *SELECT* and *FROM* keywords.

+JPA and Hibernate support 3 groups of projections:
+1. Scalar values
+2. Entities
+3. DTOs

 ### Transience